Get insider access

 Yes

-We bought and tested the Keychron K8 Pro with clicky Gateron G Pro Blue switches, which are loud and produce a high-pitched clicking sound that some find satisfying but likely isn't appropriate for most office settings where you may disrupt others around you.
+We bought and tested the Keychron K8 Pro with clicky Gateron G Pro Blue switches.
+The switches are loud and produce a high-pitched clicking sound that some find satisfying but likely isn't appropriate for most office settings where you may disrupt others around you.

 Typing Experience